 If you are unfamiliar with performance analysis, it is very easy to request more data collection than you actually need.
-Doing so can slow down the Performance Analyzer and skew results.
-To help you record data appropriate to your current objective, WorkShop provides predefined combinations of tasks, which are available in the Select Task submenu in the Perf menu (see Figure 3-1, page 47).
+Doing this can slow down the Performance Analyzer and skew results.
+To help you record the data that is appropriate to your current objective, WorkShop provides predefined combinations of tasks, which are available in the Select Task submenu in the Perf menu (see Figure 4-1, page 47).
 These tasks are described in the following sections.
 When you select a task, the required data collection is automatically enabled.